masashitanimura/2.0/pages/html5players/html5players_ersoverview.md

 ## Overview

-This document provides instructions on how to use the EvoStream Rendezvous Server.
+This document provides instructions on how to use the EvoStream Rendezvous Server (ERS).
 It covers installation, configuration and usage.
-This document is written for users of the EvoStream Rendezvous Server.
+This document is written for users of the ERS.